 Thread cutting screws are a special type of self tapping screw.
 People often use the words thread cutting, thread forming, and self tapping interchangeably.
 These classes of screws are very similar but they have subtle distinctions.
 Thread cutting screws create less stress on the workpiece than thread forming screws do.
 You can also get thread cutting screws for metal or plastic and wood.

-What are threads and why do you want to cut them?
+What are threads and why would you want to cut them?

 When you take apart a commercial product held together by screws, you’ll notice threads in the holes, like the threads you’ll find in a hex nut.
 Having threads in the hole helps the screw to hold it together and also accommodates disassembly and reassembly.